epsi-rns/epsi-rns.github.io/_posts/desktop/2017/2017-05-03-herbstlustwm-modularized-perl.markdown

 #### Declare a module

-We have to explicitly define what to export.
+Perl module have to explicitly define what to export.
 Anything exported become public in caller script.
 And the rest is private to module.